bigmlcom/python/docs/index.rst

 In this case, the call fills `source` immediately with a primary resource like::

     {'code': 202,
      'resource': None,
+     'location': None,
+     'object': {'status':
+                   {'progress': 0.99,
-     'object': {'status': {'message': 'The upload is in progress', 'code': 3}}, 'location': None,
+                    'message': 'The upload is in progress',
+                    'code': 6}},
-     'error': None,
+     'error': None}
-     'progress': 0.99}

-where `source['progress']` is periodically updated with the current uploading progress ranging from 0 to 1.
-When upload completes the rest of the resource's info is also updated.
+where the `source['object']` status is set to `UPLOADING` and  its `progress` is periodically updated with the current uploading progress ranging from 0 to 1.
+When upload completes, this structure will be replaced by the real resource info as computed by BigML.
+Therefore source's status will eventually be (as it is in the synchronous upload case) ``WAITING`` or ``QUEUED``.

 You can retrieve the updated status at any time using the corresponding get method.
 For example, to get the status of our source we would use::